timswims/ESK/README.md

 The following screenshot shows one of the verification steps as it would appear on a Linux host:

---insert image here--

 You are now ready to perform additional installation of agents and the optional Enterprise Manager Data Collector for Oracle Management Cloud.

-### Want to Learn More?
-* Getting Started with Oracle Management Cloud
-* Installing a Gateway
 </details>